Pfizer–BioNTech COVID-19 vaccine: Funding

 According to Pfizer, research and development for the vaccine cost close to US$1 billion.

-BioNTech received a US$135 million investment from Fosun in March 2020, in exchange for 1.58 million shares in BioNTech and the future development and marketing rights of BNT162b2 in China.
+BioNTech received a US$135 million investment from Fosun on 16 March 2020, in exchange for 1.58 million shares in BioNTech and the future development and marketing rights of BNT162b2 in China and surrounding territories.

 In April 2020, BioNTech signed a partnership with Pfizer and received $185 million, including an equity investment of approximately $113 million.

 In June 2020, BioNTech received €100 million (US$119 million) in financing from the European Commission and European Investment Bank.
 The Bank's deal with BioNTech started early in the pandemic, when the Bank's staff reviewed its portfolio and came up with BioNTech as one of the companies capable of developing a COVID-19 vaccine.
 The European Investment Bank had already signed a first transaction with BioNTech in 2019.

 In September 2020, the German government granted BioNTech €375 million (US$445 million) for its COVID-19 vaccine development program.

 Pfizer CEO Albert Bourla said he decided against taking funding from the US government's Operation Warp Speed for the development of the vaccine "because I wanted to liberate our scientists [from] any bureaucracy that comes with having to give reports and agree how we are going to spend the money in parallel or together, etc." Pfizer did enter into an agreement with the US for the eventual distribution of the vaccine, as with other countries.